$C_{p^n}$-equivariant Mahowald invariants: Mahowald filtrations and Mahowald invariants

 (2): Write $\tilde{X}$ for the image of $X$ in $S_G^\tate$ and just $X$ for its image in $S_G^\h$.
 To say that $\tilde{X}$ is detected in filtration $\geq k$ in the Tate spectral sequence is to say that there is a lift in

 In particular, $X\colon S^0\rightarrow S_G^\h$ witnesses that $X$ is always detected in filtration $\geq 0$.
 Consider the diagram

 Dualizing, this is equivalent to

-Thus such a lift exists if and only if $X \in M_k(G)$, proving that if $X\in M_k(G)$ then $\tilde{X}$ is detected in filtration $\geq k$ in the Tate spectral sequence.
-As $M_1(G) = I(G)$ is the augmentation ideal, this proves the forwards direction.
+Thus such a lift exists if and only if $X \in m_k(G)$, proving that if $X\in m_k(G)$ then $\tilde{X}$ is detected in filtration $\geq k$ in the Tate spectral sequence.
+As $m_1(G) = I(G)$ is the augmentation ideal, this proves the forward direction.

 Conversely, suppose that $X$ is in the augmentation ideal and $\tilde{X}$ is detected in filtration $\geq k$ in the Tate spectral sequence.
-The above argument then shows that $X$ is detected in filtration $\geq k$ in the homotopy fixed point spectral sequence, and thus lies in $M_k(G)$ by (1), provided we rule out the possibility that $\tilde{X}$ could lift to some distinct $X'\in \pi_0 S_G^\h$ detected in higher filtration than $X$.
-Indeed, the cofiber sequence
+The above argument then shows that $X$ is detected in filtration $\geq k$ in the homotopy fixed point spectral sequence, and thus lies in $m_k(G)$ by (1), provided we rule out the possibility that $\tilde{X}$ could lift to some distinct $X'\in \pi_0 S_G^\h$ detected in higher filtration than $X$.
+To that end, it suffices to prove that the map $\pi_0 S_G^\h \to \pi_0 S_G^\tate$ is an injection when restricted to the augmentation ideal of $\pi_0 S_G^\h$.